snowfluke/paperium/presentation.md

-# Building an XGBoost Trading System for IHSG: A Technical Deep Dive
+# Building an XGBoost Trading System for IHSG

 This document explains the exact technical implementation of Paperium, an automated trading system for the Indonesia Stock Exchange, from data ingestion to live signal generation.

-## Data Foundation: SQLite Storage and 5-Year Lookback
+## Data Foundation:

 The system starts by ingesting OHLCV (Open, High, Low, Close, Volume) data from Yahoo Finance for 956 tickers in the IHSG universe.
 Historical data spans 5 years (`lookback_days: 1825`) and is stored in a SQLite database at `data/ihsg_trading.db`.
 The universe includes liquid stocks from IDX80, Kompas100, and growth sectors.